 With a variety of seafood such as shellfish and crustaceans, the dishes are served to in buckets to be poured out for communal dining.

-Choose your own variety of seafood or the combo buckets with seafoods such as crabs, prawns muscles and clams.
-Unique sauces such as chilli kicap, salted egg yolk and laksa are also avilable.
+Choose your own variety of seafood or the combo buckets with seafood such as crabs, prawns muscles and clams.
+Unique sauces such as chilli kicap, salted egg yolk and laksa are also available.

 You can also try their salads or truffle fries as a side.